 The Friends of Erskineville recently re-affirmed its support for the Erko Rd Community Garden and Composting and opposes any development on the site.

 In 2010 we commissioned a soil study (here) which concluded that the site was well-suited to community gardening.

 In 2013 Greens Councillor and Waterloo public housing tenant Irene Doutney wrote in support of the garden.
 From that time a resolution of council has supported the existence of the garden on the site.

-After recent criticisms on social media, Friends of Erskineville member and community gardener Julie Moffat has written this piece to help explain further background to the issue.
+Friends of Erskineville member and community gardener Julie Moffat has written the piece below to help explain further background to the issue.

 I would like to offer some comments on the recent post about what is referred to as Erko Rd Community Gardening & Composting.

 It is Council land & was vacant since the 1970s, when land was being acquired for road widening but the plan was shelved.
 As vacant and unused land the nearby neighbours wanted to make use of the land, but Council did not support.
 This was around 2008 some time.
 The fencing and gates were in place then, vacant land fenced off and not accessible.
 To make use of this land was always about keeping the land as green space, open for everybody, and not be developed, which would mean loss of another green space in Erko.